ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     `- 7:0:0:101 sde 8:64 active ready running
    ```

    The string `3600a09803830304f3124457a45757067` in the example is the unique WWID of the LUN.
-Each volume is identified by its unique WWID, which is persistent as long as the volume exists.
+Each volume is identified by its unique WWID, which is persistent while the volume exists.

 * Confirm that all the disks are present.
 In a correct configuration, you can expect two disks to show in the output with the same identifier, and a `/dev/mapper` listing of the same size with the same identifier.
 The `/dev/mapper` device is the one that multipath sets up.